Discover why we decided to move to Lisbon after three years of digital nomad life.

 The cost of living in Portugal makes Lisbon attractive for ex-pats.
 While the market for rental apartments has gone up, it’s still possible to eat an affordable dinner for four for under €50.
 (Yes, that includes wine.)
 Ubers are cheap and widely available here, and the public transportation is both ubiquitous and cost-effective.

 Lisbon welcomes people from all over the world to visit for a few days, making it relatively easy for them and us to stay longer.
-In the relatively short time that we’ve been living in Lisbon, we’ve made friends from as far away as Australia and as close as around the corner.
+In the time that we’ve been living in Lisbon, we’ve made friends from as far away as Australia and as close as around the corner.

 We’ve lived for substantial periods of time in Southeast Asia and South Africa and, while those locations are ridiculously affordable for Americans, they’re also a good distance from the United States.
 Traveling home required long haul flights, and the jet lag from countries like Vietnam and Japan proved unbearable.